ellisonleao/magictools/README.md

 #### Tile/Level Editors

-- :free: [ArrayPainter](http://arraypainter.com/) - Array Painter is the easiest and fastest way to make 2D arrays ready for copy pasting into your own program.
 - :moneybag: [AutoTileGen](http://pixelatto.com) - AutoTileGen is an automatic tileset generator for 2D game terrains.
 - :tada: [LDtk](https://deepnight.net/tools/ldtk-2d-level-editor/) - LDtk is an open-source 2D level editor for indie devs, with a strong focus on user-friendliness.
 - :tada: [Material Maker](https://github.com/RodZill4/material-maker) - procedural texture creator made in Godot